shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 ## Explaining the problem

-Decentralization of blockchains has advantages and disadvantages, one of the major advantage is that there is no one central unit which has the whole power of over the system.
+Decentralization of blockchains has advantages and disadvantages, one of the major advantage is that there is no one central unit which has the whole power over a system.
 From the other side disadvantage is that in the environment without one central unit upgrading is hard due to coordination so many nodes at one time.
-One of the well known solution of upgrading blockchains is so called `hard fork` but as I have written is hard and has many potential vectors of attack.
+One of the well known solution of upgrading blockchains is so called `hard fork` but as I have written has many potential vectors of attack and is hard to coordinate.

 ## Solution to the problem